Why choose Blockfoil?

 The London office starts in Chessington.

-Security Foiling is opened in Ipswich.
+Security Foiling opens up in Ipswich.
 Its focus is the security print market.

 The Bristol office opens up in Clevedon, South Bristol.